yeferfer/Udea-Grupo-Celula-Ciclo3/README.md

 ### CÉLULA CICLO 3 🦠👩‍💻🧑‍💻👨‍💻👩‍💻👨‍💻🦠

-THIS REPOSITORY HAS THE CODE OF A " I  DONT KNOW WHAT TO SAY HERE" WAS CREATED FOR THE PURPOSE OF BETTER TEAMWORK.
-HERE LIES ALL THE WORK OF TEAM CÉLULA CICLO 3 OF MISION TIC.
+IN THIS REPOSITORY WE CAN SEE THE WORK CARRIED OUT BY THE CÉLULA CICLO 3 MISSION TIC TEAM.
+HERE WE MAKE A WEB APPLICATION WITH THE HELP OF VARIOUS TOOLS AS DESCRIBED IN THE BOTTOM PART ("LANGUAGES").
+WE HOPE YOU LIKE IT. 😊🐱‍💻

 ![](IMAGE/LogoGrupo.png)